bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 [CP What `STPRP-Encipher` and `STPRP-Decipher`?]

 The Pseudorandom cTLS design assumes that the negotiated AEAD algorithm produces pseudorandom ciphertexts.
-This is not strictly a requirement of the AEAD specification, but it is true of all currently registered AEAD algorithms.
-[CP Which spec are you referring to here? https://datatracker.ietf.org/doc/html/rfc5116#section-8 seems silent about the specific security property.]
+This is not a requirement of the AEAD specification {{!RFC5116}}, but it is true of popular AEAD families like AES-GCM and ChaChaPoly.

 Pseudorandom cTLS uses the STPRP to encipher all plaintext handshake records, including the record headers.
 As long as there is sufficient entropy in the `key_share` extension or `random` field of the ClientHello (resp.
 ServerHello) the STPRP output will be pseudorandom.